-During Develop Schedule process, which is the 6th process of Time Management Knowledge Area, the outputs of the Time Management processes occurred before are organized and the final schedule of the project is produced.
-This is the key output of Develop Schedule process.
+During the Develop Schedule process, which is the 6th process of Time Management Knowledge Area, the outputs of the Time Management processes occurred before are organized and the final schedule of the project is produced.
+This is the key output of the Develop Schedule process.
 After the schedule is created, it’s time to analyze it!
-So that’s why the schedule network analysis will begin afterwards.
+So that’s why the schedule network analysis will begin afterward.
 And as listed in it the PMP training course, it may take multiple forms or it may be applied with different analysis methods.
-These methods are called Critical Path, Schedule Compression, What-if Scenario Analysis, Resource Leveling and Critical Chain Method.
-Critical Chain method, which is abbreviated as CCM, is the last technique used for schedule network analysis.
-In this article, we are going to learn what Critical Chain Method is all about.
+One of these methods is called Critical Chain.

 Critical Chain Method vs Critical Path Method